-Covid inquiry told UK may ‘not have been well prepared at all’ for pandemic
+All the evidence heard in the Covid inquiry so far

 Chair pays tribute to people who lost their lives

-Lady Hallet paid tribute to bereaved family members as she opened the first substantive hearing of the UK Covid-19 Inquiry on Tuesday, 13 June.
+Lady Hallet paid tribute to bereaved family members as she opened the first hearing.

-She said: “As people arrived at the hearing centre today they found a dignified vigil of bereaved family members holding photographs of their loved ones.

-“Their grief was obvious to all.
-It is on their behalf, and on behalf of the millions who suffered and continue to suffer in different ways as a result of the pandemic that I intend to answer the following three questions.

-At the start on the inquiry, videos were played showing people telling their stories and describing how their family members had died alone or had been rushed to hospital.
+At the start of the inquiry, videos were played showing people telling their stories and describing how their family members had died alone or had been rushed to hospital.

 One woman cried as she told how her father had died but then, just a few days later, her sister also died.
 She said she suffered guilt over the way they had died.
 Another woman said she had "lost everything", while others described suffering anxiety.

-People also told how they had not hugged each other at family funerals because they were sticking to Covid social distancing rules laid down by the government.

 UK may not have been prepared for pandemic

-The UK may not have been "very well prepared at all" to deal with the coronavirus pandemic, the official inquiry’s lead lawyer has said as public hearings began.
+The UK may not have been "very well prepared at all" to deal with the coronavirus pandemic, the official inquiry’s lead lawyer said.

-Lead counsel Hugo Keith KC questioned on Tuesday whether the nation was equipped to offer substantial protection to the public as leaders had promised.

-In his opening statement, Mr Keith said that near the start of the pandemic in March 2020 the Department of Health and Social Care, along with the three devolved governments of Scotland, Wales and Northern Ireland, published a Covid-19 action plan "setting out how they planned to tackle the coronavirus outbreak".
+Lead counsel Hugo Keith KC questioned whether the nation was equipped to offer substantial protection to the public as leaders had promised when the Department of Health and Social Care, along with the three devolved governments of Scotland, Wales and Northern Ireland, published a Covid-19 action plan.

 "The plan stated that the United Kingdom was well prepared to respond in a way that offered substantial protection to the public.
 Whether that was actually the case will be examined in module one.